silasstoffel/signed-commit/README.md

 ```shell
 $ gpg --full-generate-key
 ```
-Choose kind of key RSA
+Choose the kind of key RSA

 Choose key size 4096

 Define how long the key should be valid

 Define name and email of your git account